 for every $s\in[0,T]$.
-The fixed points of $\Psi^T$ correspond to the desired heatflow trajectories by proposition~\ref{prop:representation-formula}.
+The fixed points of $\Psi^T$ correspond to the desired heat flow trajectories by Proposition~\ref{prop:representation-formula}.
 By step~1 and step~2 below $\Psi^T$ is a strict contraction on $Z^T$.
 Hence by the Banach fixed point theorem it admits a unique fixed point $\xi_{\gamma,z_+}^T$ and for $\Bb^+:=\Bb^+_{\rho/2c}\subset X^+$ we define the map